ivyfong/Exoplanet-Classification/README.md

 ## **Objective:**
 The objective of this project is to use Scikit-learn to create machine learning models capable of classifying candidate exoplanets from the NASA Kepler Objects of Interest dataset.
 After scaling the data and separating the data into training and testing data, the following classification models were tuned and tested:

-- Logistic Regression Classifier
+- Logistic Regression Model
-- K-Nearest Neighbors Classifier
+- K-Nearest Neighbors Model
-- Random Forest Classifier
+- Random Forest Model
-- Support Vector Classifier
+- Support Vector Model

 ## **Tools:**
 1. Python - Scikit-learn, Pandas